oracle/content-and-experience-toolkit/sites/doc/compiler.md

 The "cec compile-template" command is available via the Content Toolkit and is installed when the toolkit is installed.
 Follow the standard instructions for installing the Content Toolkit.

 Once you have the Content Toolkit installed, you can run the following command.
-Note: The command is currently not listed when you display cec help.

 #### Install an Content Toolkit development directory